How to Spend the Perfect 1 Day in Florence, Italy

 To clarify, one should spend at least 2 to 3 full days in Florence to enjoy it’s essence.
 But if you only have a day to spend, then it is most definitely worth spending it in Florence!

-Have a little more than a Day in Florence?
+Have a little more than 1 Day in Florence?

 If you have some extra hours the following morning, spread out these activities.
 For example, if you want to see Florence Cathedral in its entirety, save the Uffizi Gallery for the next day.

-If you want more options for activities and sites to see, here are the 22 best things to do Florence!
+If you want more options for activities, here are the 22 best things to do Florence!

-Want more help?
-Check out my services or other posts!
+Want more help with your Italy Travels?
+Check out my other posts!

 - 2 Days in Florence Itinerary